saurabhjain374/DS-Customer-Churn-Prediction/README.md

 6. **Model Interpretation** — feature importance and tree visualization
 7. **Model Saving** — pickles the trained pipeline to `model/churn_model.pkl`

+*Bonus:* hyperparameter tuning via `GridSearchCV` (recall-scored) and a Random Forest baseline — the controlled Decision Tree remains the submitted model.

 ## Running the REST API

 Start the Flask server from the project root: